 Chapter 3 - Specifying Inputs

-In this chapter, we will discuss the modification of key Model inputs.
+In this chapter, we will discuss the modification of key Template inputs.
 The input data develops a cost based bid price for the unit and will be used to compare to the actual bid price of the unit.
 The cost based data is broken down into separate components.
 They are:

 Basic Unit Information